cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj1/index.md

 ![Figure1_1](./Figures/Figure2_16.png)

 ## Task 3: Transforms (10 pts)

 We made our cubeman do some dance position!
 We have also updated its colouring to look closer to a Baxter Robot (+ legs).
+To achieve this, we played with the position and orientation of its components, as well as changing the colors.

 ![Figure_3_1](./Figures/Figure3_1.png)

 [Link to svg format](docs/my_robot.svg)

 ## Task 4: Barycentric coordinates (10 pts)